-The programme begins with a group intensive from 6–8 April 2018, held in the outskirts of Ōtepoti Dunedin at Wairoa Camp, Silverstream Valley.
-This intensive will explore the idea of reciprocity in critical exchange from a variety of perspectives, considering the dynamics between criticism and care as a way of welcoming writers into the programme and collaboratively mapping out peer feedback structures.
+The programme began with a group intensive from 6–8 April 2018, held in the outskirts of Ōtepoti Dunedin at Wairoa Camp, Silverstream Valley.
+The intensive explored the idea of reciprocity in critical exchange from a variety of perspectives, considering the dynamics between criticism and care as a way of welcoming writers into the programme and collaboratively mapping out peer feedback structures.

-The sessions during the intensive are presented by writers and curators Jon Bywater, Robyn Maree Pickens and Matariki Williams, and educator Pip Laufiso.
+The sessions during the intensive were presented by writers and curators Jon Bywater, Robyn Maree Pickens and Matariki Williams, and community activist and educator Pip Laufiso.

 Exploring how to work within and beyond established formats such as the review, the interview and the essay, Intensive 2: Form and Voice considered the politics of how readers are addressed alongside the structure and development of texts.